STARGATE: History

-In 2014, following the announcement of the SpaceX private spaceport being built near Boca Chica Beach, the Brownsville Economic Development Council (BEDC) purchased several lots in Boca Chica Village totaling 2.3 acre approximately 2 mile from the SpaceX launch site and renamed it as the STARGATE subdivision.
-The land will be used for the STARGATE project including the construction of a 12000 ft2 tracking center.
+In 2014, following the announcement of the SpaceX private spaceport being built near Boca Chica Beach, the Brownsville Economic Development Council (BEDC) purchased several lots in Starbase totaling 2.3 acre approximately 2 mile from the SpaceX launch site and renamed it as the STARGATE subdivision.
+The land is used for the STARGATE project including the construction of a 12000 ft2 tracking center.

 Construction bids for a dual-channel fiber optic link between UT Brownsville and the STARGATE/SpaceX sites at Boca Chica went out in early March 2015.

 In mid-2015, the University of Texas at Brownsville merged with another university to become the University of Texas Rio Grande Valley.
-STARGATE contracts and administration thus moved to the new university administrative structure.
+STARGATE contracts and administration moved to the new university administrative structure.

-Two 9 m (30 ft) S-band tracking station antennas from decommissioned Merritt Island Spaceflight Tracking and Data Network station were refurbished and installed at the site in 2016–2017.
+Two 9 m (30 ft) S-band tracking station antennas from the decommissioned Merritt Island Spaceflight Tracking and Data Network station were refurbished and installed at the site in 2016–2017.